bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/parabolic-trajectories.md

 \int\frac{d\nu}{\left(1 + e\cos \nu\right)^2} = \left(\frac{1}{2}\tan \frac{\nu}{2}+\frac{1}{6}\tan^{3}\frac{\nu}{2}\right)
 :::

-In Eq. {eq}`eq:time-since-periapsis-rhs-e-eq-1`, $e = 1$, so it will apply for parabolic trajectories.
+In @eq:time-since-periapsis-rhs-e-eq-1, $e = 1$, so it will apply for parabolic trajectories.

-Combining Eq. {eq}`eq:time-since-periapsis` and Eq. {eq}`eq:time-since-periapsis-rhs-e-eq-1` results in:
+Combining @eq:time-since-periapsis and @eq:time-since-periapsis-rhs-e-eq-1 results in:

 :::{math}
 :label: eq:time-since-periapsis-parabola
 \frac{\mu^2}{h^3}t = \frac{1}{2}\tan\frac{\nu}{2} + \frac{1}{6}\tan^3\frac{\nu}{2}
 :::

-We define the left hand side of Eq. {eq}`eq:time-since-periapsis-parabola` as $M_p$, the mean anomaly of the parabolic trajectory:
+We define the left hand side of @eq:time-since-periapsis-parabola as $M_p$, the mean anomaly of the parabolic trajectory:

 :::{math}
 :label: eq:mean-anomaly-parabola
 M_p = \frac{\mu^2}{h^3}t
 :::

-Eq. {eq}`eq:time-since-periapsis-parabola` is known as **Barker's equation** and gives us the time since periapsis in terms of the true anomaly.
+@eq:time-since-periapsis-parabola is known as **Barker's equation** and gives us the time since periapsis in terms of the true anomaly.
 If, instead, we know the time since periapsis and want to solve for the true anomaly, we need to solve the cubic equation {cite}`Meire1985`:

 :::{math}
 :label: